Charam: Plot

 Barrister James lives with his daughter Preethi following the death of his wife.
 Preethi feels incredibly lonely and isolated at home since James is very busy with his work.
 Preethi's only friend is Lily, whom she meets at college.

 One day, Preethi goes missing.
-James soon realises that she has not been attending college for several days.
-He starts a frantic search for his daughter, but his efforts are in vain until he listens to an audio recording made by his daughter, which inadvertently reveals her relationship with a man named Charlie.
-James enquires about Charlie but does not get any information.
-Later, Lily gives James details about Charlie and his photo.
+James soon realizes that she has not attended college for several days.
+He starts a frantic search for his daughter, but his efforts are in vain until he listens to an audio recording made by her, which inadvertently reveals her relationship with a man named Charlie.
+James inquires about Charlie but gets no information.
+Later, Lily gives James details about Charlie and a photo of him.

 After a few days, Lily receives a letter that says Preethi is in Bombay.
 James travels to Bombay to search for his daughter.
 He happens to see a nude picture of Preethi on the cover of a fashion magazine.
 In disguise as a magazine owner in Kerala, James befriends a nude photographer named Desai to know more about Preethi's whereabouts, but he does not get much information.
 However, he discovers that Charlie was friends with a photographer named Gopan and tracks him down.
 Gopan denies having taken Preethi's nude cover photo, but he does reveal where Charlie lives.
 James confronts Charlie, who tells him that Preethi is no longer with him and has become a sex worker in the city's red-light district.

-James goes to Red Street in search of his daughter, but it takes several attempts before he is able to find her.
+James goes to the city's red-light district in search of his daughter, but it takes several attempts before he is able to find her.
 With the help of a Malayali man, James rescues Preethi by paying off the brothel owner.
 The last shot of the film shows Preethi and James in the backseat of the car, surrounded by several sex workers laughing at them.